-While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities, due to illness, such as cancer and kidney failure.
+While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities due to illness.
 (Those with Alzheimer’s and other similar dementias are, unfortunately, not eligible for this program.)
-Assistance is provided with both Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
-Examples of these activities include eating, toiletry, mobility, cooking, shopping for groceries, and light housekeeping.
+Assistance is provided with both activities of daily living (ADL) and instrumental activities of daily living (IADL).
+Examples of these activities include:

-This personal care program is administered by the Division of Senior and Disability Services, a department of DHSS, and is available statewide.
+This personal care assistance program is administered by the Division of Senior and Disability Services, a department of DHSS.
+It is available statewide.

 Individuals who have income over the limit may still qualify via a spenddown, which works similarly to a deductible program.
-Participants spend their excess income on medical bills and care needs, and once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the remainder of the month.
+Participants spend their excess income on medical bills and care needs.
+And once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the rest of the month.

 Persons unsure of their eligibility status may wish to consult with a Medicaid planning professional.

 This program provides consumer-directed personal care assistance that is non-medical in nature, in the home of eligible applicants.
-Assistance with a variety of ADLs and IADLs is central to this program, and may include help with bathing, grooming, toiletry, mobility, medication management, light housecleaning, laundry, meal preparation, and shopping for essential items.
-Transportation that is essential, such as for medical appointments and shopping for groceries is also a program benefit.
+Assistance with a variety of ADLs and IADLs is central to this program.
+It may include help with the following:

 The Division of Senior and Disability Services determines eligibility for the Consumer Directed Personal Care Program.
-If you are currently on MO HealthNet, call 866-835-3505 for a pre-screening, which will take 10-15 minutes.
+If you are currently enrolled in MO HealthNet, call 866-835-3505 for a pre-screening, which will take 10-15 minutes.
 Following the pre-screening, a home assessment will be scheduled.